ANZBMS Bone Health Foundation Grant

 Bone Health Foundation (BHF)

-As such, the ANZBMS is delighted to announce a new initiative.
-Jointly, the ANZBMS and BHF will support high quality unfunded bone and mineral-related research applications.
+The aim of the Grant-in-aid is to support high quality unfunded bone and mineral-related research applications.
 The purpose is to enable mid-career researchers who have been unsuccessful in a major research grant application to continue to generate data to strengthen their application and enhance their competitiveness in subsequent major grant rounds.

 The Awards: